LcenArthas/CVWC2019-Amur-Tiger-Detection/README.md

 # CWCV2019-Amur-Tiger-Detection

-This source of the code is mainly for the Tiger Re-ID in the Wild track [CVWC2019](https://cvwc2019.github.io/challenge.html) @ICCV19 Workshop:
+This source of the code is mainly for the 'Tiger' 'Re-ID' 'in' 'the' 'Wild' 'track' [CVWC2019](https://cvwc2019.github.io/challenge.html) @ICCV19 Workshop:

-**Generate detected tiger pictures for Tiger Re-ID in the Wild**.
+**To generate detected tiger pictures for Tiger Re-ID in the Wild**.

 #### Dependencies
 - pytorch==0.4.1